15 Mobile App Development Trends for 2024

 - Maintenance services

 - Barber and beauty salon

-The opportunities are seemingly endless.
+The opportunities for on demand apps are seemingly endless.
 As a mobile app reseller, this is a huge opportunity for you to widen your customer base.
 By leveraging on-demand capabilities, your clients can add advanced functionality to their apps, which will increase profits for everyone.

 14. Cloud Computing Integration

 While cloud technology is not new, it hasn’t quite penetrated the mobile app industry to its full potential just yet.
-Cloud computing has a wide range of possibilities for mobile development, which will be exploited in 2020.
+But this is a mobile app development trend that you definitely need to keep an eye on.
+Cloud computing has a wide range of possibilities for mobile development, which will be exploited in 2024.